 |In their own words||"National and International Lobby[ing] and Advocacy," claiming "to bring the situation of the poor and marginalized to the attention of communities around the world."|

 - While claiming to “offer insight into our work through the publication of our annual narrative and file reports,” and that that “transparency is an important issue,” St. Yves does not provide financial details on its website or in any of the aforementioned reports.
-The most recent file report was released in 2009 and the last narrative report (half year) in 2010 (accessed December 17, 2013).
+The most recent narrative report published is from the first half of 2010.

 - Founded by Michel Sabbah “to help ‘the poor and the oppressed’ according to the social doctrine of the Catholic Church.”